logion-network/logion-api/website/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+Do not forget to regenerate the API reference if necessary.

 ### Deployment